|Delivered at||Nelson and Colne College University Centre|

 If your studies are to be funded by your employer or as part of an Apprenticeship then different rates may apply, please enquire for details.

-This is a programme leading to Foundation Degrees (university second year equivalent qualifications) awarded by Liverpool John Moores University with the following titles.
+This is a programme leading to Higher National Certificates (university first year equivalent) awarded by Liverpool John Moores University with the following titles.

-All pathways provide a broad-based grounding in Professional Computing.
-Each named pathway has a focus on the skills needed to by the specialism in its title, and the Computing pathway allows students to mix and match modules from the other pathways to suit their own preferences or employment needs.
+All pathways provide a broad-based grounding in Professional Engineering.
+Each named pathway has a focus on the skills needed to by the specialism in its title, and the Engineering pathway allows students to mix and match modules from the other pathways to suit their own preferences or employment needs.

 It is not necessary to select your pathway at the time of application, this can be selected later in discussions with the programme team.

-The modules for the FdSc Computer Information Systems are:
+The modules for the HNC Advanced Manufacturing Engineering are:

 In addition to the mandatory modules, students will take one option from the following list: